 Dr. Rueben Brock is a modern day renaissance man.
-A trained musician, photographer, filmmaker, professor of psychology, author, and motivational speaker, Brock’s many varied interests and accomplishments make him a unique voice in today’s world.
-With hobbies like fly-fishing, flying (airplanes) and kung fu, Brock considers himself a life-long learner.
+A trained musician, photographer, filmmaker, professor of psychology, licensed counselor, author, and speaker, Brock’s many varied interests and accomplishments make him a unique voice in today’s world.
+With hobbies like fly-fishing, golf, and kung fu, Brock considers himself a life-long learner.

 At age 7, Rueben Brock witnessed his father’s suicide.
 This incident had a profound impact on Rueben’s emotional wellbeing.
 By his teen years, Rueben was experiencing significant depression and PTSD symptoms.
 At the height of his struggles, in his early 20s, Brock attempted to take his own life.